Using the module "XC4 to XC5 Migration wizard"

 More info on Demo migration is available in the section How XC4 to XC5 Migration wizard works: Demo migration of this manual.

 At the fifth step of the wizard, X-Cart will provide you with a list of X-Cart 5 modules that should be enabled if the wizard detects that your X-Cart 4 installation has features that are lacking in the default X-Cart 5 distribution pack but can be added by enabling certain X-Cart 5 modules:

 What happens next depends on whether your X-Cart 5 store is a trial installation or is using some kind of license (free or non-free).

-If any paid modules are installed and activated at this step, after the store has been deployed you will get a license warning like the following: with a list of affected modules.
+If any paid modules are installed and activated at this step you will get a license warning with a list of affected modules after the store has been deployed:

-In this case, you have two options available to you:
+In this case, you have two options available: